voynow/crushyourrace/README.md

 ### Dynamic Real-Time Adjustments
 Because performance can vary day to day, Crush Your Race updates your regimen on the fly, keeping you on track toward your goals no matter what life throws at you.

-Join us in reshaping how runners train—let’s run smarter, together.
+Join us in reshaping how runners train—let's run smarter, together.